Preventing Violence: A NewPublicHealth Q&A with Kristin Schubert

 >>EDITOR'S NOTE: On 9/13/2012 CeaseFire changed its name to Cure Violence.

-NewPublicHealth caught up with Kristin Schubert, MPH, interim director of the Robert Wood Johnson Foundation’s (RWJF) Public Health team and a specialist within RWJF on violence prevention, about the Foundation’s approach to the issue and strategies in the field that are working to create change.
+NewPublicHealth caught up with Kristin Schubert, MPH, a director at the Robert Wood Johnson Foundation (RWJF) and a specialist within RWJF on violence prevention, about the Foundation’s approach to the issue and strategies in the field that are working to create change.

 NewPublicHealth: What makes violence a public health issue?